Differences Between Click Injection and Click Spamming

 What is Click Injection?

-Our development team study these differences, patterns and methods in order to create, software and sophisticated algorithms to detect and prevent different types of fraud, including click injection and click spamming.
+Our development team studies these differences, patterns, and methods to create, software and sophisticated algorithms to detect and prevent different types of fraud, including click injection and click spamming.

 So there you have it, click spamming, click injection and ad fraud – what a wonderful world we live in!